 In previous FromSoftware games, there wasn't a manual save option in the menu system, and this is still very much the case for Shadows Die Twice.
 In this Sekiro saving guide, we'll be detailing how you can always save your progress by interacting with the Sculptor's Idols found throughout the game.

-How to Save Progress in Sekiro?
+How to Save Progress

 You can save in Sekiro: Shadows Die Twice using Sculptor's Idols.
 In short, you can find these Idols scattered throughout every area of the entire game, and your progress is automatically saved every time you interact with a Sculptor's Idol.